vaibhavshukla-int/task_manager_api_Node_js/README.md

 ### Features

-    * Create new tasks with a title, description, and due date.
+    * Create new tasks with task name.
     * Update existing tasks to mark them as completed or modify their details.
     * Retrieve a list of all tasks or a specific task by ID.
     * Delete tasks that are no longer needed.